YaseenMohamed07/Machine-Learning-Project-ITI-/README.md

-# Job Change Prediction — Identifying Candidates Likely to Switch Jobs
+# Job Change Prediction — Identifying Candidates Likely to advance to the next stage of the hiring process.

-A machine learning project that predicts whether a candidate who has completed data science training is likely to be looking for a job change.
-The goal is to help a company prioritize outreach to candidates most likely to leave, so recruitment and training resources can be targeted more effectively.
+A machine learning project that predicts whether a candidate who has completed data science training is likely to advance to the next stage of the hiring process, so recruitment and training resources can be targeted more effectively.

 ## Table of Contents
 - [Overview](#overview)